greenm01/vb4x/docs/vb4x_specs.md

 Combat ships are organized into squadrons.
 Each squadron is commanded by a flagship with a Command Rating (CR) that will accommodate ships with a Command Cost (CC) that sum to less than or equal to the CR.
 This enables players to tactically group various classes of ships to balance combat effectiveness.

 Squadrons fight as a unit and die as a unit.
-A squadron's total AS and DS values constitute a sum of all the ships under a flagship's command.
+A squadron's total AS and DS values constitute a sum of all the ships under a flagship's command (including itself).

 In non-hostile systems, ships in a squadron may be reassigned to an already existing squadron if the new flagship's CR allows.
 Squadrons may constitute a solo flagship.

-Squadrons are newly commissioned only in systems with a functioning shipyard.
+Squadrons are only commissioned in systems with a functioning shipyard.

 Merchant Marine ships and Starbases do not join squadrons.